IHEC/ihec-ecosystems/README.md

 Description of the metadata properties, along with their ontologies and controlled vocabularies, that any IHEC group needs to comply with, is  [available here.](https://github.com/IHEC/ihec-metadata/blob/master/specs/Ihec_metadata_specification.md)

-### Data Release

-Public data releases that will be integrated to the IHEC Data Portal should be described using an IHEC Data Hub document.
-Specification is [available here](https://github.com/IHEC/ihec-ecosystems/blob/master/json_hub_informal_description.md).

 ### Reference Builds and Gene Annotations

 Documentation on adopted standards is [available here](http://www.epigenomes.ca/data/CEMT/resources/index.html).